Creativity: Transform the Tension, Release the Anxiety and Fear

 3. Self Judgement.

 Having too many fears may be a sign of self judgement.
-Your only response to self-doubt should be disregard.
-If you all the time think you crate awful things – VISUALIZE the best art yet to be created… and make it.
+Your only response to self-doubt and crippling self judgement should be disregard.
+If you all the time think you crate unsatisfying things – VISUALIZE the best art yet to be created… and make it.
 You need to create a sense of space and freedom in your mind.
 But most importantly, when feeling judged and being too critical about yourself is a problem, work on self acceptance.
 It will create payoffs across many areas of your life.